 To overcome the anticipated five to six feet of anticipated settlement at the southern end of the project, a wick drain system was installed.
-Nilex Corporation, under subcontract to EDM Services installed nearly 7,000 wick drains to an average depth of 50-feet; the wick drains provided a path for the water being “squeezed” from the soil.
+Nilex Corporation, under subcontract to EDM Services, installed nearly 7,000 wick drains to an average depth of 50-feet; the wick drains provided a path for the water being “squeezed” from the soil.
 At the ground surface, the wick drains were connected with almost 10,000 feet of horizontal drains.
 The horizontal drains were designed to collect water from the wick drains.
-After the wick drains were installed, several feet of surcharge soil were placed over the area.
+After the wick drains were installed, several feet of surcharge soil was placed over the area.
 After roughly two months, the soil settlement had slowed appreciably and the surcharge soil was removed.

-The permanent facilities were constructed on poured in place, steel encased reinforced concrete piers.
+The permanent facilities were constructed on poured in place, steel-encased reinforced concrete piers.
 These deep foundations extended to a depth of 70-feet below the ground surface.
 Moment resisting connections were used between the pipes and pile cap to minimize seismic induced lateral motion.

-The construction contractor, ARB, Inc., elected to install a 16-inch casing beneath the 680 Freeway using the hammer bore technique.
+680 Freeway Bore – The construction contractor, elected to install a 16-inch casing beneath the 680 Freeway using the hammer bore technique.
 However, after reaching the mid-way point in the installation, very hard soil conditions were encountered.
 These conditions slowed the installation progress considerably.
 To speed construction, a larger hammer was mobilized.
 Although this improved construction progress, the production rates again began to fall as even harder soils were encountered.
 Once again, the use of a larger hammer was implemented.
 However, as production again began to fall, the project team decided to remove the 16-inch diameter, 0.500-inch wall thickness casing and investigate.
-When the casing pipe was removed, the team discovered that the casing had broken roughly half-way beneath the freeway; the hammer bore had been literally pushing the pipe string through the stuck casing, splitting the half-inch thick steel pipe laterally.
+When the casing pipe was removed, the team discovered that the casing had broken roughly halfway beneath the freeway; the hammer bore had been literally pushing the pipe string through the stuck casing, splitting the half-inch thick steel pipe laterally.